mcmoodoo/LimitCraft/README.md

 ## 🚀 Overview

-LimitCraft revolutionizes DeFi trading by providing an advanced multi-chain limit order platform that seamlessly integrates with lending protocols.
-With support for multiple blockchains, LimitCraft empowers traders to craft sophisticated trading strategies with unprecedented control and efficiency across the entire DeFi ecosystem.
+LimitCraft revolutionizes DeFi trading by providing an advanced limit order platform that seamlessly integrates with lending protocols.
+LimitCraft empowers traders to craft sophisticated trading strategies with unprecedented control and efficiency in the DeFi ecosystem.

 ### 🌟 Key Innovation: Yield-Generating Limit Orders